Christian Service Program

 Students are required to perform four years of Christian Service at Padua.
 Students will receive specific requirements for each year through Campus Ministry orientations and Theology classes.

-Please note – Freshman are not permitted to begin their service program until the first day of school.
-At that time all forms will be made available below.
+Freshmen are not permitted to begin their service program until the first day of school.
+At that time all forms will be made available.

 - All students will be required to turn in log sheets with all service hours logged.
 The sheet will include individual hours and total hours; supervisor signature (supervisor initials are required every time service is performed); contact number for supervisors, short description of service performed each time; student and parent signatures stating that all hours have been completed and properly logged on the sheet.
 The Campus Ministry staff will provide these sheets.